 Overview

-Transredes was created in May 1997 under the Bolivian Capitalization Program to own and operate YPFB oil and gas pipeline system.
+Transredes was created in May 1997 under the Bolivian Capitalization Program to own and operate the oil and gas pipeline system of Yacimientos Petrolíferos Fiscales Bolivianos (“YPFB”).
 In addition, Transredes has interests in:

 the Bolivian section of BBPL (GTB);

-the Brazilian section of BBPL (TGB);
+the Brazilian section of BBPL (TBG);

-the Bolivian (GasBol) and Brazilian (GasMat) sections of the Cuiabá Pipeline, both of which it operates and which are under construction; and
+the Bolivian (GasBol) and Brazilian (GasMat) sections of the Cuiabá Pipeline, both of which are under construction and will be operated by Transredes; and

 the Cuiabá Power Plant (EPE), which is under construction.

 Transredes’s gas pipeline system (including BBPL and the Cuiabá Pipeline) is the only existing installed gas transportation system in Bolivia.
 It moves 100% of the gas volumes to the domestic market and the export markets, principally Brazil.
-Transredes’s existing system has a capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of crude oil and liquid product pipelines with peak throughput of over 50 MMbld.
-Transredes is also the administrator and operator of the main Arica oil export and import terminal in Northern Chile.
+Transredes’s existing system has a gas transmission capacity of 10 MMcmd and consists of almost 3,000 km of natural gas pipelines and 2,500 km of liquid pipelines, which have a peak throughput of over 55 Mbld.
+Transredes is also the administrator and operator of the main Arica oil export and import terminal in Northern Chile (the “Arica Terminal”).
+As used in this discussion of Transredes, liquids means and includes crude oil and liquid petroleum products.

-Transredes is headquartered in Santa Cruz, Bolivia and has offices in La Paz, Cochabamba, Sucre, and Tarija.
-Transredes has manned facilities throughout its pipeline systems.
+Transredes has its headquarters in Santa Cruz, Bolivia, and has offices in La Paz, Cochabamba, Sucre, and Tarija.

 Physical Network

-The map below shows Transredes’s liquids and natural gas pipeline system:
+The map below shows Transredes’s liquids and natural gas pipeline systems: